✦ ✦

 • Posting any class content online is prohibited

-12) Curriculum and Intellectual Property
+12. Curriculum and Intellectual Property

 You may not:

-• Share externally
+• Share LAA materials externally or post them online

-13) Discipline, Safety, and Learning Environment
+13. Discipline, Safety, and Learning Environment

 Repeated behavior issues may lead to:

-• Behavior Support Plans
+• A Behavior Support Plan

 • Administrative intervention